 βΏ Mostly Accessible

 Another Singapore hidden gem, this Singapore park is truly one of a kind as the country’s only natural spring, and oddly enough it is hot, not cold.
-This is a park perfect for resting your feet after all the hiking and exploring you’ll be doing on this trip.
+Sembawang Hot Springs is perfect for resting your feet after all the hiking and exploring you’ll be doing on this trip.
 Be aware of hours and maintenance down days!
-Learn more here.

 View this post on Instagram